Timothy403/Python-Fundamentals-Notes/Sorting.md

 The one-line solution works without a new variable because it chains a series of operations together, passing the result of each step directly to the next aka you don't need to hold the results

-* side-note- you cannot use .sort to create a new variable as it returns *None*
+* side-note you cannot use .sort to create a new variable as it returns *None*